scottk212/mtar/README.md

     real	0m15.217s
     user	0m20.291s
     sys	0m3.285s

+You can now control the number of threads used using --option threads=NN after the archive name.
+The default is the number of processors on the host.

 To improve archiving speed two optimisations have been made to the source code.
 Reading of input files has been multi-threaded for improved performance on slow file systems or